-2. Under the laws of your jurisdiction, what law governs the proprietary aspects of a security interest, (that is, the formalities required to protect a security interest in Collateral against competing claims granted by the Security Collateral Provider under each Security Document (for example, the law of the jurisdiction of incorporation or organisation of the Security Collateral Provider, the jurisdiction where the Collateral is located, or the jurisdiction of location of the Secured Party's Intermediary in relation to Collateral in the form of indirectly held securities)?
+2. Under the laws of your jurisdiction, what law governs the proprietary aspects of a security interest, (that is, the formalities required to protect a security interest in Collateral against competing claims granted by the Security Collateral Provider under each Security Document (for example, the law of the jurisdiction of incorporation or organisation of the Security Collateral Provider, the jurisdiction where the Collateral is located, or the jurisdiction of location of the Security held securities)?